Fossilized4/Mechazilla-KSP/README.md

 	OR:

-- Replace the "GameData" folder in your KSP directory with the "GameData" folder in the downloaded zip.
+- Merge the "GameData" folder in your KSP directory with the "GameData" folder in the downloaded zip.

 REALISM OVERHAUL: